-The fate of American breweries during National Prohibition (1920-1933) is a topic that, by my canvassing, is largely elided by general brewing histories.
-The distilling industries are similar.
+The fate of American breweries during National Prohibition (1920-1933) is a topic that, by my canvassing, is largely elided in the general brewing histories.
+It is similar for distilling.

-One reads often of “x” number of breweries at the outset of Prohibition (about 1200), the number that survived until repeal of the Eighteenth Amendment (about half), and the production of non-beer products during the Volstead era.
-Soda pop, near beer limited to .5% abv, ice cream, ice, and malt extract were all examples, stratagems to survive local or national Prohibition.
+Mention is usually made of “x” number of breweries at the outset of Prohibition (about 1200), the number that remained by repeal of the Eighteenth Amendment (about half), with perhaps mention of various non-alcohol products made by breweries in the Dry Era.
+Soda pop, near beer of .5% abv, ice cream, ice, and malt extract are all examples, stratagems to survive local or National Prohibition.

-To the extent Prohibition-era brewing is examined it tends to be of illicit production: bootlegging, Al Capone (of “I don’t know what street Canada is on” fame), speakeasies, and home brewing.
-Legal breweries are sometimes mentioned where they produced real beer contrary to Prohibition laws.
+To the extent that Prohibition-era brewing is examined illicit production tends to be highlighted: bootlegging, Al Capone (“I don’t know what street Canada is on”), speakeasies, and home brewing.
+Legal breweries are sometimes canvassed that produced real beer contrary to Prohibition laws.

-Yet, the story of breweries’ lawful activities between 1920 and 1933 is absorbing.
-Indeed a book could easily be written on it.
-In these notes I’ll refer to two poles or facets of that experience, one economic, the other an excursion in human interest (or, as viewed from 2019, social history).
+Yet, the breweries’ lawful activities between 1920 and 1933 are of absorbing interest.
+Indeed, a book could be written on the subject.
+In these notes I will refer to two poles, or facets, of that dimension, one economic, the other an excursion in human interest or, in today’s terms, social history.

-The study can be seen here, “Adaptation and Survival in the Brewing Industry during Prohibition”.
-In part reliant on sophisticated math and econometrics, it concludes that breweries confronted with local prohibition years before National Prohibition adapted better than those for whom the latter was the first shock.
+The study can be read here, entitled “Adaptation and Survival in the Brewing Industry during Prohibition”.
+In part reliant on sophisticated maths and econometrics, it concludes that breweries confronted with local prohibition years before National Prohibition took effect adapted better than those whose first experience was under the latter regime.

-He argues the case through various metrics including an analysis of inputs used by breweries, especially equipment purchases.
+He argues the case by considering various metrics including inputs used by the breweries, especially equipment purchases.
 He concludes in part:

 … [The] historical context allows me to follow breweries throughout an initial shock of heterogeneous intensity (local prohibition), followed by a common, larger, shock (federal prohibition).
 By studying survival throughout both shocks, I show that adaptation – the making of irreversible investments in response to the first shock – increases the ability of firms to survive the second shock, even if selection – the exit of the least productive firms – also occurs in response to the first shock.
 My novel dataset on machinery acquisition and product diversification corroborates the testable implications of the adaptation mechanism.